shikitos/shikitos/README.md

 - Python
 - MongoDB

-Feel free to check out my [GitHub](https://github.com/shikitos) repositories for examples of my work, and don't hesitate to get in touch!
+Feel free to check out my [GitHub](https://github.com/shikitos) repositories for examples of my work, and don't hesitate to get in touch 📧!